How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
-Various options are available for each chart that allow you to customize their look.
+The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
+Several options are available for each chart that allow you to customize their settings.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
-Your blog or site visitors can see your charts and graphs on their mobile devices without having to install extra plugins.
+Your visitors can see your charts and graphs on their mobile browsers without requiring the installation of any extra software.

 You can also activate the plugin in the Plugins area …